patilpranay/notes/spark-workshop-day2.md

 ------------+----------+-------------------+---------------------+
 # executors | 1 driver | 1 executor/worker | 2                   |
 ```
+- Your algorithm determines how many tasks you will ultimately create.
+  - Have a test run and check performance.
+If performance is okay, note how many tasks were created and how many executors/cores were used.
+You can then use these numbers to determine how many resources to give to Spark.
+  - Every executor requires its own JVM.
+  - The more tasks an executor processes => the more cores that executor needs => the more memory JVM needs.
+    - Scale up the number of executors so that the memory belonging to one JVM is not too large.
+  - Spark supports dynamic allocation of executors (disabled by default).
+    - Disabled by default because it seemed to be not that useful in most cases.
+Adds extra variable of nondeterminism.
+- **Adaptive Query Execution** - look this up
+- When you allocate memory for a new executor, that memory is for JVM (not the data).
+  - If the data could be fit into memory, you would not be using Spark.
+- Dynamic Allocation of Executors
+  - You can set a minimum number of executors
+  - Spark takes a look at the queue of tasks and creates more executors if needed
+- Executors are only there to execute tasks.

 ### Running Spark Standalone with Kubernetes
 - Only Java11 supports dockerized Java applications